RTEMS/rtems-docs/eng/fv/methodology.rst

 and use the model-checker to verify those properties.

-Promela can specify properties using the ``assert()`` statement, to be true at the point where it gets executed, and can use Linear Temporal Logic (LTL) to specify more complex properties over execution sequences.
+Promela can specify properties using the ``assert()`` statement, to be true at the point where it gets executed, and can use :term:`Linear Temporal Logic`
+(LTL) to specify more complex properties over execution sequences.
 SPIN will also check generic correctness properties such as deadlock and livelock freedom.